marcusgia2505/classsExGameInstructions/docs/Elements.rst

 For displaying the results of a game various types of charts are available.
 Note that you can only display saved subject variables.

 Whenever you can select variables in a field you only need to insert the variable name (e.g. "payoff").
-Ordinary input fields require the usual php notation (e.g. "$payoff;").
+All other input fields require the usual notation (e.g. "$payoff;").

-The program code does not distingiush between binary 0 and numeric 0.
-Some result elements, however, cannot display binary 0.
-Make sure to convert binary 0 in numeric 0 in the program code (e.g. "if($accept == 0) {$accept = 0;}") in case you want to display it in a result element.

-Under the header “count", you can determine whether results shall be displayed separately for groups, treatments or roles (if defined).
-Further, you can determine for some result elements whether you want the button “show results" to be displayed or not.
-Not displaying the button can be useful, if you want to display several diagrams underneath each other.
-You do, however, need at least one button per stage.
-You can use a normal start button element as well.
+Under the setting *count*, you can determine whether results shall be displayed separately for groups, treatments or roles (if defined).

 Results Single / Multiple Choice Questions
 ------------------------------------------